icipe-official/Automation_scripts/installation/README.md

 # Installation Scripts

-This directory contains scripts that automate the installation of various software packages and utilities used in our projects.
+This directory contains scripts that automate the installation of various software packages and utilities used in ICIPE projects.

 ## Available Installation Scripts